DStoeter/self-supervised-FEDformer/README.md

 Copy the datasets you want to work with into the dataset folder.
 Datasets: [Google Drive](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy?usp=sharing).

-First masking approach is in the exp/exp_main.py
+Change the masking parameters manually in the FEDformer model and choose between fix and random masking.

 ## Get Started: